Children's services complaints

 We think we get it right most of the time.
 There may, however, be times when things go wrong.
 If this happens, we want to hear about it so that we can put things right.
 You have a right to complain, and your complaint may improve services for everyone.

-If you are not happy with the service you have received, or the way you have been treated you should first talk to a member of the team providing the service.
-They will look into your concerns and try to put them right.
+If you're not happy with the service you have received, or the way you have been treated you should first talk to a member of the team providing the service.

-You can write to the Customer Relationship Team at Room 229, Hammersmith Town Hall, King Street, London W6 9JU.
+You can write to the Customer Care and Data Protection Team, Children’s Services, 145 King Street, London W6 9JU.

 Your privacy and access to records